trufflesuite/artifact-updates/docs/use-cases.rst

 Save contract type
 ``````````````````

-Users must be able to save new |ContractTypes|, whether or not it has any
+Users must be able to save a new |ContractType|, whether or not it has any
 corresponding |ContractInstances|.

 Save contract instance